bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 ### Why build a personal website?

 Today in 2024, having a personal website (or even spending a significant amount of time browsing non-corporate platforms) is an anomaly, with virtually everyone spending much of their Internet time on the same few handful corporate web services.
-The result is centralization of content, depersonalization, and uniformization.
+The result is centralisation of content, depersonalisation, and uniformisation.
 Web forums are now deserted, and personal websites are few and far between.
 But we can change that!

 So what are the advantages of creating the web "the old way"?